ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 We make use of ROS messages already available in a mint ROS distribution as well as custom ones, made to work with the KUKA arm (*iiwa_msgs*).
 A user is then able to manipulate the messages received from the robot and to send new ones as commands to it, simply within C++ or python code, taking leverage of all the ROS functionalities.

 In this wiki, we will refer as **ROSCORE** side for the additional machine equipped with ROS and **SUNRISE** side for anything included in robot cabinet.
-The following image shows a schematic overview of the system architecture :

-![system overview][overview]

 ## **Setup Guide**

 > IMPORTANT : A version of **Sunrise Workbench** with the **Sunrise.Connectivity** module is required to use this stack.
 If you have something referring to "Smart Servoing", that is the correct module.
-Connectivity has been tested on Sunrise versions: 1.5, 1.7, 1.9, 1.11, 1.13, and 1.14.
-It If you don't have the Connectivity module, you might want to ask KUKA for it.
+Connectivity has been tested on Sunrise versions: 1.5, 1.7, 1.9, 1.11, 1.13, 1.14, and 1.15.
+If you don't have the Connectivity module, you might want to ask KUKA for it.

 > Whatever version you use, the Sunrise OS, Sunrise workbench, and Connectivity module must all be compatible.